 “This was a bad idea,” I thought as I peered ahead, struggling to stay on the highway.
 It was pitch dark and we were mired in traffic.
 But we weren’t in Boston and it wasn’t rush hour.
 It was 1:00 am on Monday morning and we were nearing Scituate, a coastal town just north of Cape Cod.
 The fog was so dense I could barely see the taillights of the car in front of me.

 “When will we ever get another chance to see a sea monster?”
 Patti urged, sealing the deal.

-Two hours earlier, Patti and I had been studying in my dorm living room while Aaron and Allan turned on our tiny black-and-white TV to catch the 11:00 o’clock news.
+Two hours earlier, Patti and I had been studying in my dorm living room while Aaron and Nick turned on our tiny black-and-white TV to catch the 11:00 o’clock news.
 The lead story: a sea monster, or something like one, had washed ashore on the beach at Scituate.
-“Let’s go see it!” suggested Allan.
+“Let’s go see it!” suggested Nick.
 This was not the sort of frivolous activity I would usually waste time on, especially with homework to do.
 But it was Sunday night and we were tired and bored.
 “When will we ever get another chance to see a sea monster?”
 Patti urged, sealing the deal.
 We piled into my GTO and headed for the coast.